"Every serious euphonium player should find this piece and study it . . . no audience exists that would not fall in love with this work."

 - Alabama State Council on the Arts, 2016

-Doug Bristol (b.
-1961) is Professor of Music Theory and Technology at Alabama State University in Montgomery, Alabama, USA.
+Doug Bristol is retired (2022) Professor of Music Theory and Technology at Alabama State University in Montgomery, Alabama, USA.
 While starting out as a jazz performer and writer, having penned music performed and recorded by the One O’Clock Lab Band at the University of North Texas (Escape Velocity, 1986) and the University of Northern Colorado (North Rim, 1997), his output over the last 25 years has concentrated mainly on classical chamber music with a few excursions into larger ensembles.
 About his Fantasy for euphonium and orchestra, Jerry Young writes, "Every serious euphonium player should find this piece and study it . . . no audience exists that would not fall in love with this work" (International Tuba Euphonium Journal, 2008).
 See discography link for works available on CD.

 Recent awards include the 2017 Commissioned Composer of the Year from the Alabama Music Teachers Association and the Alabama State Council on the Arts Fellowship in Music Composition in 2016.